kyma-project/community/contributing/03-git-workflow.md

 Perform these actions if you work on a branch for a long period of time and you want to update it locally with changes from the upstream repository.

-Systematically incorporate changes from the master branch into your branch.
-To keep your branch up to date, use the `git rebase master` command as described in the following flow:
+Systematically incorporate changes from the `main` branch into your branch.
+To keep your branch up to date, use the `git rebase main` command as described in the following flow:

 ```
-$ git checkout master # Switch to the master branch.
+$ git checkout main # Switch to the main branch.
-$ git pull # Update the master branch by pulling all changes.
+$ git pull # Update the main branch by pulling all changes.
 $ git checkout {branch-name} # Switch back to your branch.
-$ git rebase master # Reapply commits on the top of the master branch.
+$ git rebase main # Reapply commits on the top of the main branch.
 ```

-See how to rebase the `master` branch step-by-step in this video:
+See how to rebase the `main` branch step-by-step in this video:

 ![Rebase](./assets/rebase.gif)

->**NOTE:** Do not merge the `master` branch into another branch as it can make latter rebase not feasible.
+>**NOTE:** Do not merge the `main` branch into another branch as it can make latter rebase not feasible.